Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

-To test the perceived ACFs from RGB-D observation, we created a scenario for robotic manipulation to complete a drink-serving task in CoppeliaSim simulation platform~\cite{rohmer2013coppeliasim}.
-During the task execution, we assume individual step sequence (grasp, pour, stir) is given.
-As shown in Figure~\ref{fig:acf_manipulation1},~\ref{fig:acf_manipulation2}, random object clutters including containers and spoons are generated on tabletop, and a KUKA arm equipped with a parallel gripper is going to perform actions step by step to finish the task.
+As shown in Figure~\ref{fig:acf_manipulation1},~\ref{fig:acf_manipulation2}, random object clutters including containers and spoons are generated on tabletop, and a KUKA arm equipped with a parallel gripper is performing actions step by step to finish the task.
 Two RGB-D cameras are set on the two sides of the table and provide input to the ACF perception system, which estimates ACF keypoints and axes.
 The manipulator IK and motion planning (SBL~\cite{sanchez2003single}) algorithms are provided by CoppeliaSim and OMPL library.
-The ACF perception and manipulation procedures are open source at \href{https://github.com/cxt98/ACF_perception}{Github link}.
-The supplement video is available at \href{https://youtu.be/7P9_O9wveYk}{YouTube link}.

-We evaluate the accuracy of ACF estimation with respect to the task success rate of three individual actions: grasping, pouring liquid (simulated as a set of particles) from one container into another, and stirring liquid in a container.
-We also provide the success rate the overall drink serving task, which includes pouring two kinds of liquid into the same container and stir the liquid afterwards.
-As shown in Figure~\ref{fig:acf_action}, we compose grasp poses, as well as manipulation waypoints for pouring and stirring actions, based on estimated ACFs.